All Episodes

 Yes.

-And you know, Lady Liberty holds the scale.
+And, you know, Lady Liberty holds the scale.

 The scale is not to be balanced.

-The justice uh holds the scale and when something is right, it is weighty and it leans toward that side.
+And when something is right, it is weighty and it leans toward that side.

 And when something is wrong, it leans toward that side.